His Masters' Voice

 'His Masters Voice' Victor Record

 The resultant painting made its advertising debut in January 1900.
 On 16th July 1900 Emile Berliner, the inventor of the Gramophone, obtained the North American Rights and registered his company's famous logo.
 It showed the friendly little dog listening, spellbound, to a Gramophone with the slogan "His Master's Voice".
 This logo was later used by various brands, such as RCA RECORDS and RCA VICTOR and the painting became the property of the "Victor Talking Machine Company".
 All Victor records displayed Francis' painting of Nipper and the Gramophone.
-Also from 1902 onwards, advertisements told record buyers to look for the dog.
+Also, from 1902 onwards, advertisements told record buyers to look for the dog.

 'His Masters Voice' updated model

-But it was not until 1907 that "His Master's Voice" was used on their records by their British subsidiary.
+By 1907, the "His Master's Voice" was used on their records by their British subsidiary.
 By 1910, after it had become clear what a huge success this image had become, the painting, the title and other rights were registered as trademarks.